DerivedFunction01/acct-cik/main/database_filter/document.md

 - ✅ "The company pays fixed and receives SOFR on its interest rate swaps"
 - ✅ "Treasury locks protect against rising rates on refinancing"

+**New matches**: Based on context.
+- "The company is exposed to interest rate fluctuations on its variable rate debt.
+However, we do not have derivatives to hedge against this risk.".

 ---